0808 808 4000 Get help now

 To find out more, see our Breathing space guide.

-You can include most types of debt in your IVA proposal, but bear in mind that your creditors may object.
-See the next section The IVA procedure.
+You can include most types of debts in your IVA proposal, but bear in mind that your creditors may object.
+See the next section How to apply for an IVA.

 You can include priority debts such as council tax arrears, tax debts, energy debts and so on.
 However, you cannot include: